aws-ia/terraform-aws-eks-blueprints/examples/karpenter/README.md

 #### Step 6: List all the worker nodes by running the command below

-You should see one Self-managed node up and running
+You should see one managed node up and running

     $ kubectl get nodes